 is a qualified counsellor with 13 years’ experience in supporting families affected by addiction.
 She works with Families Out Loud to provide assessment and counselling sessions.
 She also facilitates the support group meetings.

-Fiona Culham has worked in the field of addiction for five years.
-She is an experienced facilitator who is trained in Safeguarding.
+has worked in the field of addiction for several years.
+She is an experienced facilitator who is trained in safeguarding.

 News & Updates